-To cook your food, you’ll need a bed of hot charcoal, whether you’re grilling or smoking.
+To cook your food, you’ll need a bed of hot charcoal, whether you’re grilling or smoking on your charcoal grill which might be newly bought or an old one.
 Alas, many household chefs couldn’t figure out how to keep charcoal grill lit.

-We’re all entitled to face challenges with lighting charcoal at times, and with practice, you’ll quickly discover what works best for you.
+We’re all entitled to face challenges with lighting charcoal at times and you will ask yourself are charcoal grill worth the hassle?.
+But with practice, you’ll quickly discover what works best for you and charcoal grills aren’t that bad to use.
 However, just because your charcoal won’t light doesn’t mean it’s unusable–you may need to make a few modifications.

 So we’re here to talk about the reasons why your charcoal grill won’t stay lit.